andrew/ultimate-awesome/README.md

 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.
 - [awesome-time-tracking](https://github.com/ever-works/awesome-time-tracking) - Time Tracking - Software, Methodologies and Practices -
+- [awesome-chemical-engineering-education](https://github.com/kevingreenman/awesome-chemical-engineering-education) - A curated list of online chemical engineering education resources.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
+- [awesome-online-earning](https://github.com/onmyway133/awesome-online-earning) - 💰Ways to earn extra.
 - [awesome-osint-chrome-extensions](https://github.com/ubikron/awesome-osint-chrome-extensions) - Chrome Extensions for OSINT.
 - [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
+- [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-brazil-data](https://github.com/juliohm/awesome-brazil-data) - Curated list of Brazilian datasets for anyone interested in studying the country.
 - [awesome-remote-sensing-vision-language-models](https://github.com/lzw-lzw/awesome-remote-sensing-vision-language-models) - Awesome-Remote-Sensing-Vision-Language-Models.
-- [awesome-online-earning](https://github.com/onmyway133/awesome-online-earning) - 💰Ways to earn extra.
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.
 - [awesome-cybersec](https://github.com/dhotrey/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
-- [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-rlvr](https://github.com/opendilab/awesome-rlvr) - A curated list of reinforcement learning with verifiable rewards (continually updated).
 - [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .
+- [awesome-neural-cad](https://github.com/bunnysocrazy/awesome-neural-cad) - A curated list of awesome Neural Computer-Aided Design (CAD) papers.
 - [awesome-orclapex](https://github.com/Dani3lSun/awesome-orclapex) - A curated list of awesome Oracle APEX resources.
-- [Awesome-AI-Image-Prompts](https://github.com/devanshug2307/Awesome-AI-Image-Prompts) - 1000+ curated AI image generation prompts for DALL-E, Midjourney, Google Nano Banana (Imagen), Flux, ChatGPT Image, and Stable Diffusion.
-Copy-ready JSON prompts for 3D miniatures, product photography, portraits, character design & more.
 - [awesome-ai-llm4education](https://github.com/geminilight/awesome-ai-llm4education) - Awesome artificial intelligence (AI) and large language model (LLM) for education papers.
-- [awesome-chemical-engineering-education](https://github.com/kevingreenman/awesome-chemical-engineering-education) - A curated list of online chemical engineering education resources.
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
 - [Awesome-Conditional-Diffusion-Models](https://github.com/zju-pi/Awesome-Conditional-Diffusion-Models) -   This repository maintains a collection of important papers on conditional image synthesis with diffusion models (Survey Paper published in TMLR2025).